svaksha/Julia.jl/Computer-Graphics.md

 + [TIFF.jl](https://github.com/rephorm/TIFF.jl) :: is the TIFF image file support for Julia.
 + [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) :: A wrapper around libav/ffmpeg libraries, which are the defacto open-source libraries for video IO.
 The library offers an easy way to open video files or a camera and read sequences of images, as either arrays, or optionally as `Image` objects, using the `Images` package, has been developed on Linux, and the installation and functionality has been minimally tested on Macs, but not yet on Windows.
 + [VLFeat.jl](https://github.com/IHPostal/VLFeat.jl) :: Julia wrappings for the VLFeat computer vision library.
-+ [VisualRegressionTests.jl](https://github.com/tbreloff/VisualRegressionTests.jl) :: Automated integrated regression tests for graphics libraries.
++ [VisualRegressionTests.jl](https://github.com/tbreloff/VisualRegressionTests.jl) :: Automated integrated regression tests for graphics libraries. {Usable: 3, Robust: 3, Active: 1}

 ## Games
 + [ArcadeLearningEnvironment.jl](https://github.com/nowozin/ArcadeLearningEnvironment.jl) :: ArcadeLearningEnvironment Julia interface.
-+ [AtariAlgos.jl](https://github.com/tbreloff/AtariAlgos.jl) :: Models/algorithms for use with the Arcade Learning Environment (ALE).
++ [AtariAlgos.jl](https://github.com/tbreloff/AtariAlgos.jl) :: Models/algorithms for use with the Arcade Learning Environment (ALE).  {Usable: 5, Robust: 4, Active: 2}
 + [Quake2.jl](https://github.com/jayschwa/Quake2.jl) :: Experimental Quake 2 map graphics engine written with Julia and modern OpenGL.
 + [ReinforcementLearning.jl](https://github.com/benhamner/ReinforcementLearning.jl).
 + [SpaceShooter.jl](https://github.com/zyedidia/SpaceShooter.jl) :: This is a small space shooter game made in Julia with SFML.jl